 Because lymph nodes participate in the body's immune response Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , a large number of infections, inflammatory disorders, and cancers are potential causes.
 Only the more common causes are discussed here.

 The most common causes of swollen lymph nodes are

 Infections in tissues near the swollen lymph node

 Sometimes doctors cannot determine the cause of the swelling (called idiopathic lymphadenopathy), but the swelling goes away on its own without causing the person any harm.

 The most dangerous causes of swollen lymph nodes are

-However, probably less than 1% of people with swollen lymph nodes have cancer.
+However, most people with swollen lymph nodes do not have these disorders.
+For example, probably less than 1% of people with swollen lymph nodes have cancer.

 Not every person with swollen lymph nodes requires immediate evaluation by a doctor.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.